magdev/node-mashape-tools/README.md

         { header: 'x-your-header', value: 'your-expected-value' }
     ],

-    /** List of allowed IPs, i.e. load balancers, applies on all middlewares */
+    // List of allowed IPs, i.e. load balancers, applies on all middlewares
     whitelist: []
 };
 ```

+### Security

-### IP-Filter middleware
+#### IP-Filter middleware

 _(Coming soon)_

-### HTTP-Header-Filter middleware
+#### HTTP-Header-Filter middleware

 _(Coming soon)_

+### Service Container

+The service container provides an easy interface to call mashape APIs on the fly anywhere in your application.

+For further information and usage read the [Service-Container Documentation](docs/service-container.md).

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
+Add tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com).

 ## License